Breathwork and

 - breath holding

-- shallow/ chest breathing with little diaphragm
+- shallow/ chest breathing with little diaphragm movement

 - paradoxical breathing